SolsticeConsulting/df-analytics-dataflow/README.md

 This library and pipeline code utilizes Python 3.6 or newer with Apache Beam and the Google-Cloud-SDK.

+## Architecture
+This is a generic overview of the pipeline logic and how it flows into Azure.
+![Analytic Pipeline Chart]
+(docs/images/streaming_pipeline.png)

+The pipeline defined within compiles into this graph.
+![Dataflow Pipeline Graph]
+(docs/images/dataflow_pipeline.jpg)

 ## Pre-Requisites
 In order to use this code you will need the following:
 - Google Cloud SDK (Download Here)[https://cloud.google.com/sdk]